NushaMBZ/aide-memoire/LLJ3265/N Session-08.md

 ## Agreement between parties by way of offer and  acceptance

-An offer is a unilateral and a definite promise given by one person to  another person.
-It must be accepted by the person to whom it is directed.
+An offer is a <mark style="background: #ABF7F7A6;">unilateral and a definite promise given by one person to  another person. </mark>It must be accepted by the person to whom it is directed.
 It can be a specific general offer.
-- Specific offer –If the promise addressed or directed to a class or a  person it is treated as specific offer
+- Specific offer –If the promise <mark style="background: #ABF7F7A6;">addressed or directed to a class or a  person it is treated as specific offer </mark>

 **Boulton vs Jones [1857] 2 H & N 564, 27 LJ Ex 117**